 All this came from reading Orlando by Virginia Woolf.
 For me, this utterly brilliant must read is about the strength that is required to keep developing your own character.
 To question who you are when you are alone and how that changes through time, and ultimately through the spaces we find ourselves in.

-From that multitude of different selves, I wrote Multitudine, in which a secluded essence of man peels off mask after mask and in doing so, comes closer to his core, with all the madness, fear and anger that that entails.
+And in questioning those different selves, these sets of people within, I wrote Multitudine, in which a secluded essence of person peels off mask after mask and in doing so, comes closer to his core, with all the madness, fear and anger that that entails.
 I wrote the libretto for this short opera performance in Latin, German, Italian, English and Dutch.
 It was set in a chilly, empty space overlooking a beautiful, rainy flower garden.

-Multitudine was shown during the Fashionclash weekend on 1, 2 and 3 November 2019 in Marres, the museum in Maastricht.
+Multitudine was shown during the Fashionclash weekend on 1, 2 and 3 November 2019 in Marres museum in Maastricht.